APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-01-Aurora---BREGGHAN-POINT-OF-SALE-SYSTEM.md

 • The estimated cost for the client's internet service provider through Converge ICT Solutions is up to ₱ 2,500.00.

 • All other costs associated with running Bregghan Store, including expenses for the project system, electricity, water, and other operational expenses, will add up to ₱ 22,095.00.

 ***
+### 4.19 Alternative Analysis

+**Status Quo:** The first alternative considered was to maintain the current process and not implement any changes.

+**Manual Process Improvement:** The second alternative considered was to improve the existing manual process by introducing new tools and technologies, such as automation software.

+**Outsourcing:** The third alternative considered was to outsource the process to a third-party vendor.
+However, this option was rejected due to the lack of control over the process and potential security risks associated with sharing confidential company information with external parties.

+***